awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/.github/ISSUE_TEMPLATE/questions-help.md

 A one liner description about the use case and what you are trying to achieve

+** Logging **
+Add relevent SDK logging.
+IMPORTANT NOTE: Please make sure to NOT share AWS access credentials under any circumstance!
+Please make sure they are not in the logs.

 ** Any design considerations/constraints **
 Explain in detail how you would like to integrate our SDK into your solution